Frequently Asked Questions

 When is the parade?

-The parade is on Saturday June 22, 2013.
+The parade is on the Saturday on or before the solstice every year.
 More details are available at the Fremont Arts Council website and the Fremont Fair website.

 How long does it take to be painted?